Frequently Asked Questions

 Files & Formats

 PDF only.
 All other formats — DWG, DXF, RVT, SKP, JPG, PNG, TIFF — must be exported to PDF before uploading.
-PDF is the only format that reliably preserves line weights, scale, dimensions, and fonts regardless of the software used to create the drawing.
+PDF is the only format that reliably preserves line weights, scale, dimensions, and fonts regardless of the software version used to create the drawing.
+DWG files depend on referenced files — XREFs, fonts, plot styles — that aren't included with the file itself.
+If any of those are missing or from a different version, the drawing prints wrong.
+PDF captures everything at export time, eliminating that risk entirely.
 See our file preparation guide for export instructions for AutoCAD, Revit, Bluebeam, and SketchUp.

 📦